“How fast can it go?”

 There are also some cars on the horizon that appear ready to knock some names off this list.
 SSC still hopes to reclaim the title of world’s fastest car with its 1,350-horsepower Tuatara, and Koenigsegg claims a top speed of more than 273 miles per hour for its One:1.
 For now, though, these are the fastest cars that can legally sport a license plate.

 Hennessey Venom GT (270 mph)

-This combination of a Lotus Elise chassis and 1,244-hp 7.0-liter twin-turbocharged V8, and you have the fastest production car in the world.
+The combination of a Lotus Elise chassis and 1,244-hp 7.0-liter twin-turbocharged V8 gives us the fastest production car in the world.
 Depending on your definition of “fastest” and “production car,” that is.